-8 Setting up SAP HANA HA/DR providers
+8 Setting Up SAP HANA HA/DR Providers

 This step is mandatory to inform the cluster immediately if the secondary gets out of sync.
-The hook is called by SAP HANA using the HA/DR provider interface in point-of-time when the secondary gets out of sync.
+The hook is called by SAP HANA using the HA/DR provider interface at that point of time when the secondary gets out of sync.
 This is typically the case when the first commit pending is released.
 The hook is called by SAP HANA again when the system replication is back.